ghempton/ember-script-rails/README.md

 # EmberScript-Rails

-Provides integration with Rail's asset pipeline.
+Provides integration with Rails' asset pipeline.
 Any javascript files with the extension `.em` will automatically be compiled by [EmberScript](https://github.com/ghempton/ember-script).

 ## Installation